This is the privacy notice of Irish Pole Dance Academy. In this document, “we”, “our”, or “us” refer to Irish Pole Dance Academy

 6. Job application and contractor employment

-If you send us information in connection with a job application, we may keep it for up to one year in case we decide to contact you at a later date.
+If you send us information in connection with a job application, we may keep it for up to 3 months in case we decide to contact you at a later date.

 If we decide to hire you as a contractor, we collect information about you and your work from time to time throughout the period of your employment.
 This information will be used only for purposes directly relevant to your employment.
 After your employment has ended, we will keep your file for one year before destroying or deleting it.